 10.0

-- OpenVPN: Constantly improved by security experts, OpenVPN is highly secure.
+Plus, you get OpenVPN.
+Constantly improved by security experts, OpenVPN is highly secure.
 It has two versions: UDP, which is faster for video calls, streaming, and gaming, and TCP, which is slower but more stable.
-OpenVPN worked well for me on both local and distant servers and is available on Windows, iOS, Android, macOS, Linux, and FireTV.
+On Mac, you also get IKEv2, which works best on nearby servers but is slower over long distances.

 I tested 10 servers, including ones in the UK, US, and Germany, and no IP, WebRTC, or DNS leaks were detected.
 Any leaks are a threat to your security and privacy while using a VPN.
 A DNS leak is a security flaw that allows your ISP to see your internet activity.
 IP and WebRTC leaks reveal your real IP address (and your real location) to third parties, like hackers or online snoopers.